skurusa/ha_sma_speedwire/README.md

 # SMA SpeedWire Integration for Home Assistant

 # I forked the original ha_sma_speedwire package, and added a refress interval from 10 to 300 sec, default 30 sec.
+Choseable from graphical interface.

 Custom integration for Home Assistant to connect SMA inverters via SpeedWire protocol.
 The original integration polls every 5 minutes only 3 entities because i only needed it for my Energy Dashboard:
 - Energy production total in kWh